ttulka/ddd-example-ecommerce-microservices/README.md

 ## Purpose of the Project

-This repository focuces mostly on cross-cutting, infrastructure and deployment concerns.
+This repository focuses mostly on cross-cutting, infrastructure and deployment concerns.

-For domain and application concepts see [the original repository](https://github.com/ttulka/ddd-example-ecommerce).
+For the domain and application concepts see the [original repository](https://github.com/ttulka/ddd-example-ecommerce).

 ## !!!
 WORK IN PROGRESS !!!